 Over the years the Metropole stayed an important venue, a Market, Lecture Hall, Cinema and Dance Hall etc and has been renovated and refurbished on many occasions.
 There were rumours that Charlie Chaplin performed there but again as with all other reports revolving around Mr Chaplin visiting the Abertillery Music Halls it’s just rumour and not true.
 Though as seen above, the great Stan Laurel may have treaded its boards!

 Points of Interest – Mr Alfred Prosser Williams.
 A. P. Williams was one of Abertillery’s largest and most well known building contractors.
 He was born on 25th March 1849, he was responsible for rebuilding St Michaels Church, the Market Hall, the Globe Hotel, the Abertillery Vicarage, Church Street, he built the Co-operative in Church Street, Blaentillery School, Queen Street School, Arael School, along with many other buildings and also rebuilt the Globe Picture House at Blaina.

 He was the first person in Abertillery to have a private telephone installed in his residence Gwentland House, Oak Street, Abertillery.
 Upon his retirement he went to live at Herbert Hall, Crickhowell, he later came back to Blaina to supervise building work and whilst doing so lived at “Lismore House” New Bennett St.

 Mr Alfred Prosser Williams sadly passed away in 1932.

-His Mother was a direct descendant of the Vaughan’s of Tretower Court Crickhowell also Davy Gam who was killed at the battle of Agincourt in 1415, and Knighted on the battlefield by King Henry V. Sir Davy Gam was a Llewellyn by name and was from the Herbert and Vaughan families.
+Mr Williams mother was a direct descendant of the Vaughan’s of Tretower Court Crickhowell also Davy Gam who was killed at the battle of Agincourt in 1415, and Knighted on the battlefield by King Henry V. Sir Davy Gam was a Llewellyn by name and was descended from the Herbert and Vaughan families.